mysteriouspants/mysteriouspants.com/_posts/2016-07-18-deploying-phoenix.md

 ---

 All that work, but look at what was gained!
 A very slick deployment process that encourages sustainable versioning.
 These have been my notes from the adventure, which I hope you benefit from in some way.
 If you find any error, I encourage you to let me know, preferably by making a [pull request on this file][pr0] with the fix.

-Happy coding, 314!
+Happy coding, and more importantly, happy deploying, 314!

 [asdf0]: https://github.com/asdf-vm/asdf
 [elixir0]: http://elixir-lang.org/